Skip to Content

 The best part about Cargo Brewing is you can try beer and wine!

 This is a 3.5-hour tour ideal if you’re traveling with a beer fan.
-This is a very social tour with fun and plenty of laughs that departs Queenstown in the late afternoon so you can still get other activities done and maybe even a hike in the morning in Queenstown.
+This is a very social tour with fun and plenty of laughs that departs Queenstown in the late afternoon so you can still get other activities done and maybe even a hike in the morning.

 Three stops are included on this tour – two beautiful wineries and a brewery with lots of local craft beer on tap.
 Enjoy shared antipasto platters with your group whilst your guide tells you all about the region and the wineries here.
 You will even be treated to a tour of the brewery!